paigeoconnell/hello-world/README.md

 3. Files Used
 4. Code
 ## Projects
-*Attached our my different projects I have created.*
+*Attached you can find my different projects I have created.*